Galaxy formation and evolution: Galaxy mergers and the formation of elliptical galaxies

 Elliptical galaxies (most notably supergiant ellipticals, such as ESO 306-17) are among some of the largest known thus far.
 Their stars are on orbits that are randomly oriented within the galaxy (i.e. they are not rotating like disk galaxies).
 A distinguishing feature of elliptical galaxies is that the velocity of the stars does not necessarily contribute to flattening of the galaxy, such as in spiral galaxies.
 Elliptical galaxies have central supermassive black holes, and the masses of these black holes correlate with the galaxy's mass.

 Elliptical galaxies have two main stages of evolution.
 The first is due to the supermassive black hole growing by accreting cooling gas.
 The second stage is marked by the black hole stabilizing by suppressing gas cooling, thus leaving the elliptical galaxy in a stable state.
 The mass of the black hole is also correlated to a property called sigma which is the dispersion of the velocities of stars in their orbits.
-This relationship, known as the M-sigma relation, was discovered in 2000.
+This relationship, known as the M-sigma relation, was published in 2000.
+Recent studies show that this relation only holds over a limited range, steepening at high black hole masses—a behavior explained by the Virial theorem—which reflects the distinct merger history of the most massive elliptical galaxies.
 Elliptical galaxies mostly lack disks, although some bulges of disk galaxies resemble elliptical galaxies.
 Elliptical galaxies are more likely found in crowded regions of the universe (such as galaxy clusters).

 Astronomers now see elliptical galaxies as some of the most evolved systems in the universe.
 It is widely accepted that the main driving force for the evolution of elliptical galaxies is mergers of smaller galaxies.
 Many galaxies in the universe are gravitationally bound to other galaxies, which means that they will never escape their mutual pull.
 If those colliding galaxies are of similar size, the resultant galaxy will appear similar to neither of the progenitors, but will instead be elliptical.
 There are many types of galaxy mergers, which do not necessarily result in elliptical galaxies, but result in a structural change.
 For example, a minor merger event is thought to be occurring between the Milky Way and the Magellanic Clouds.

 Mergers between such large galaxies are regarded as violent, and the frictional interaction of the gas between the two galaxies can cause gravitational shock waves, which are capable of forming new stars in the new elliptical galaxy.
 By sequencing several images of different galactic collisions, one can observe the timeline of two spiral galaxies merging into a single elliptical galaxy.

 In the Local Group, the Milky Way and the Andromeda Galaxy are gravitationally bound, and currently approaching each other at high speed.
 Simulations show that the Milky Way and Andromeda are on a collision course, and are expected to collide in less than five billion years.
 During this collision, it is expected that the Sun and the rest of the Solar System will be ejected from its current path around the Milky Way.
 The remnant could be a giant elliptical galaxy.